Pet Dermatology is More Than Skin Irritations

 Ear infection, or otitis, is a common condition in cats and dogs.
 In otitis, bacteria or yeast increases, invades the ear canal, and develops into pathogens that can cause disease in your pet.
 Canines are especially vulnerable to developing troublesome ear infections due to their ear’s size and thickness.
 The amount of hair in and around their ears also contributes to infections.
 We’re proud to have advanced capabilities at Somerset Veterinary Hospital when it comes to treating ear infections.

 Our digital video otoscope with fiber optic cameras give us a crystal-clear look into your pet’s ears.
-Once dangerous pathogens invade the ear canal, a closer look is important.
-We want to make sure your pet’s ear drum is not damaged, and determine whether a thorough cleaning is necessary.
+Once dangerous pathogens invade the ear canal, a closer look is necessary.
+We want to make sure your pet’s ear drum is not damaged, and determine whether a thorough cleaning is needed.
 With our digital video otoscope, we can remove polyps, hair or any discharge from pathogens.

 Signs of ear infection in your pet include: